Accessibility Statement

 Can cats eat fish bones?

 Absolutely not.
-Fish bones (and other animal bones) pose a choking hazard with cats and dogs alike.
+Fish bones (and other animal bones) pose a choking hazard for cats and dogs alike.
 Small bones can also splinter and cause serious damage to the mouth and digestive tract of cats.
 If you are going to feed your cat cooked fish of any kind, make sure it has no bones.

 So, can cats eat tuna, raw fish, or sushi?
 Now you know that cats should never eat raw fish.
 Offering your cat cooked salmon from time to time is a safe bet, while canned tuna should just be a once-in-a-while treat.